iasoren/El-Mas-Grande/README.md

 * [Charly Garcia - Historias Verdaderas](https://www.youtube.com/watch?v=UFCWLfl2hiQ) [50:32]

 ### Interpretation
-In this section we can share our *interpretation* of the songs of Charly.
+In this section we can share our *interpretation* of Charly's songs.
 #### [Cuchillos] (https://www.youtube.com/watch?v=UvIIUtDgIk8)
 * I think that this is the view of Charly about the relationship with his fans,always faithfuls despite his addictions,problems.